Consensys/orion/CODING-CONVENTIONS.md

    - Don't pass lambdas into executors because it makes it harder to identify the threading interactions.
 The lambda makes the code shorter but not clearer.
 Instead use a separate class or extract a method.
 * For good examples, refer to the APIs the JDK itself exposes.

->**Note** If you're not sure what idiomatic Java looks like, start by following the typical patterns and naming used in Orion.
+>**Note** If you're not sure what idiomatic Java looks like, start by following the typical patterns and naming used in Orion, or otherwise, other Pegasys codebases.

 ## 2.3 You Ain't Gonna Need It (YAGNI)